wekan/wekanstudio/README.md

 See https://redbean.dev about DDoS protection, sandboxing, asan and other security features.

+If you know about any other technology, that can handle DDoS without CloudFlare, please email support@wekan.team

 ## Docs

 See at this `docs/starting.md` how to build `wekan.com` and run it.